Garden Tips

 Compost doesn’t have to be a science project with all the correct formulas and construction of the pile to be great stuff for your gardens.
 Just throw anything that used to be alive (plants not animals) into your pile.
 When you weed, throw those into it also.
 Don’t throw in weeds that have mature seeds on them.
 Don’t put in noxious weeds that spread by runners or rhizomes, they will root in your pile and make your life miserable.

 Your pile needs to heat up to 140 0 to 160 0 F to destroy weed seeds.
 To do this your compost pile needs a good mix of different items.
-Throw in leaves, kitchen scraps, (no meat or fatty products) coffee grounds, eggshells, etc. Try to get a good mix of green (grass clippings, vegetable waste, weeds) and brown (leaves, straw, dead plants) and some soil.
-I feel you should be putting your grass clippings on your vegetable garden as mulch so you might not have a lot of these to add.
+Throw in leaves, kitchen scraps, coffee grounds, eggshells, etc. (NO meat or fatty products.)
+Try to get a good mix of green (grass clippings, vegetable waste, weeds) and brown (leaves, straw, dead plants) and some soil.
+If you are putting your grass clippings on your vegetable garden as mulch you might not have a lot of these to add.
 They are great for a compost pile but also very important in your garden as mulch.
-Manure is good for your pile but don’t add dog or cat feces.
+Manure is good for your pile but don't add dog or cat feces.
+Beware of horse manure as mature weed seeds survive the trip through their digestive tract, still be viable and will sprout new weeds everywhere you add compost.
+We used 20 year old horse manure one year and the following year we had weeds I had never even seen in my gardens before.

 The easiest way to collect kitchen scraps is to have a container with a lid in your kitchen to collect things in.
 Just empty it on your pile when it is full.
-In the winter we keep a 5-gallon bucket in the garage with a lid for when it is too cold or the snow too deep to walk out to the pile.
+In the winter we use 5-gallon buckets in the garage for when it is too cold or the snow too deep to walk out to the pile; just dump your kitchen container in the buckets.

 Giving your pile sufficient oxygen and water are vital to keeping your pile heating up and decomposing the raw materials.
 A pile that is healthy will not smell.
 Turn your pile with a garden fork often if you want to speed things up.
 Shredding, chopping or grinding your raw material will also help make finished compost faster.
 Also keep the pile moist but not soggy.